Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 an unusual or allergic reaction to aliskiren, hydrochlorothiazide, HCTZ, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 What should I watch for while using this medicine?

-Visit your doctor for regular check ups.
+Visit your health care provider for regular checks on your progress.
 Check your blood pressure as directed.
-Ask your doctor what your blood pressure should be and when you should contact him or her.
+Ask your health care provider what your blood pressure should be.
+Also, find out when you should contact him or her.

 Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child, especially in the second or third trimester.
 Talk to your health care provider for more information.

 This drug may increase your blood sugar.
 Ask your health care provider if changes in diet or drugs are needed if you have diabetes.